Max Wickert: Career

 In 1985, he received an NEH Summer Fellowship to the Dartmouth Dante Institute, and for several summers thereafter pursued intensive study of Italian at the Università per Stranieri in Perugia, Italy.
 He has since turned increasingly to translation from Italian.
 He published The Liberation of Jerusalem, a verse translation of Torquato Tasso’s epic, Gerusalemme liberata, in 2008, and a year later completed translations of a medieval prose romance, Andrea da Barberino’s Reali di Francia (The Royal House of France) and of Università per Stranieri (University for Aliens) by the contemporary Italian poet, Daniela Margheriti.
-His edition and verse translation of Tasso's early love poems (Love Poems for Lucrezia Bendidio)appeared in 2011, followed in 2017 by his version of Tasso’s first epic, Rinaldo, both published by Italica Press.
+His edition and verse translation of Tasso's early love poems (Love Poems for Lucrezia Bendidio) appeared in 2011, followed in 2017 by his version of Tasso’s first epic, Rinaldo, both published by Italica Press.

-Under his direction, Outriders Poetry Project, reborn as a small press in 2009, is the publisher of Ann Goldsmith’s The Spaces Between Us (April 2010), Martin Pops’ Minoxidyl and Other Stories (September 2010), his own No Cartoons (June 2011), Judith Slater's The Wind Turning Pages (June 2011), and Gail Fischer's Red Ball Jets(Autumn 2011), Jeremiah Rush Bowen's Consolations (Fall/Winter 2011-12).
-Jerry McGuire's Venus Transit (Spring 2013), Linda Stern Zisquit's Return from Elsewhere (Spring 2014), Jacob Schepers' A Bundle of Careful Compromises (Spring 2014), Edric Mesmers Of Monodies and Homophony (Spring 2015), Carole Southwood's Listen and See (2017)and Carole Southwood's Abdoo: The Biography of a Piece of White Trash (2018), as well as two anthologies, both edited with introductions by Wickert: An Outriders Anthology: Poetry in Buffalo 1969-1979 (2013) and Four Buffalo Poets: Ansie Baird, Ann Goldsmith, David Landrey, Sam Magavern (2016).

 Personal life

 As a professor at Nazareth College, Wickert married one of his students.
 The marriage ended in divorce in 1969.
 A daughter, now a psychologist working in Massachusetts, was born in 1965.
 He remarried in 2006, and lives with his wife Katka Hammond in downtown Buffalo.
 His youngest sister, Gabriele Wickert, a college professor of German literature, taught at Manhattanville College until her retirement in 2019.